Last Updated on 9 July 2021 by Dan

 You should also note that whilst I’ve personally never had a problem with my cashback being tracked on online travel agents, issues with tracking/clickthroughs do occasionally happen, so be cautious about the fact it’s possible that it can fail and you lose out.

-If prices work out the same, who should I go with?
+If prices work out the same, who should I book my great value holiday with?

-Why aren’t you booking the flight and hotel together to save on your holiday?
+Why aren’t you booking the flight and hotel together for a great value holiday?

-Isn’t it better to book directly with the hotel?
+Is it best to book directly with the hotel to get a great value holiday?

-It’s definitely worth checking the cost of booking directly for sure, and if it’s the cheapest option after cashback I’d always advocate booking direct.
+It’s definitely worth checking the cost of booking directly for sure, and if it’s the cheapest option after cashback I’d always advocate booking directly.

 The real reason people ask this question though is the worry you might receive a lower level of service at the hotel.
 The answer to this is not particularly clear cut – some hotels may give a slightly nicer room or a gift on arrival to those booking directly, but it’s not guaranteed.

-What about physical or high street travel agents?
+What about physical or high street travel agents for booking a great value holiday?

 Worth checking but more miss than hit in most cases.

-Various ethnic or specialist travel agencies sometimes can get some really fantastic deals where they specialise in a location.
+Various ethnic/specialist travel agencies sometimes can get some really fantastic deals where they specialise in a location and have contacts that mean they beat out online.

 There is the potential that the “bulk buy” or partnership deals that travel agents have with a hotel mean it’s cheaper to book through them than direct.
 It’s rare, but I have had it happen (via Trailfinders, who I have to say when I have used this method have been excellent).